asyncapi/training/VIDEO_3_SCRIPT.md

 Another important step the initiative took towards its consolidation was to partner with Postman at the end of 2020, a leading collaborative platform developing APIs.
 This partnership allows investment in a dedicated department working full time on AsyncAPI spec, tools and community-building aspects.

-AsyncAPI currently aims to accomplish three main goals:
+AsyncAPI Initiative currently aims to accomplish three main goals:

 1. Unify all API specifications.
 No one does event-driven architecture alone.
 Most developers complement the event architecture with REST (OpenAPI), GraphQL, and RPC APIs.